 The agriculture industry has lots of room for sustainable improvements.
 Equipment, soil products, and farming strategies have all contributed to environmental harm.
 However, agricultural practices are starting to change for the better.

-Here’s how you can support the growth of eco-friendly agriculture in your daily life through mindful consumption habits:
+Here’s how you can encourage the advancement of eco-friendly agriculture in your everyday life by adopting mindful consumption habits:

 How Does Agriculture Impact the Environment?
 The Greatest Environmental Threats from Agriculture